felixhayashi/TW5-TiddlyMap/README.md

 ## What it can do for you

-TW-TiddlyMap is a [TiddlyWiki](http://tiddlywiki.com/) (TW5) plugin that allows you to link your wiki-topics (tiddlers) in order to create *clickable graphs*.
+TiddlyMap is a [TiddlyWiki](http://tiddlywiki.com/) (TW5) plugin that allows you to link your wiki-topics (tiddlers) in order to create *clickable graphs*.
 By creating relations between your topics you can easily do the following:

 * **Create mindmaps** and quickly manifest your ideas in tiddlers (wiki entries).
 * **Create task-dependency graphs** to organize and describe your tasks.